 This fintech startup from Saudi Arabia moved its database workloads to MySQL HeatWave for 3X greater performance and 60% lower costs than another cloud provider.
 Tamara has grown its client base to more than 2 million users and onboarded 3,000 merchants.

-Global high-tech solution provider in the telecom industry speeds up complex queries by 139X with MySQL HeatWave on AWS—simplifying its infrastructure for OLTP and OLAP while delivering subsecond response times to customers.
+This global high-tech solution provider in the telecom industry speeds up complex queries by 139X with MySQL HeatWave on AWS —simplifying its infrastructure for OLTP and OLAP while delivering subsecond response times to customers.